Careers360 Logo

 UPESMET Topic-Wise Weightage Based on Official Sample Paper

-It is always advisable for the candidates to understand the chapter-wise weightage to structure their UPESMET preparation likewise.
+It is always advisable for the candidates to understand the chapter-wise weightage to structure their UPESMET preparation accordingly.
 This weightage is given after the analysis of the official sample paper released by the UPES university for the UPESMET exam.

 Chapter Name